top of page

 About the show

-After five years living in the city I thought about time all the time.
-It became exhausting and restrictive.
-This project asks the question: could I live without time?
-Would it be possible to change my relationship with time or learn to perceive it differently?
+The show asks the question: could we live without time?
+Would it be possible to change our relationship with time or learn to perceive it differently?
 Through a series of ‘experiments’ I attempted to find out - to escape from time.

 The result is an interconnected network of ideas, a rumination on time blending the personal and the collective, a questioning of the status quo and an invitation to see time differently.

-An Attempt to Lose Time was initially developed as part of a Starting Blocks residency at Camden People's Theatre in January 2020.
-It has been supported by CPT, Spot On Lancashire, The Dukes Theatre, Theatre by the Lake, Rosehill Theatre and Arts Council England.
+An Attempt to Lose Time was initially developed as part of Starting Blocks residency at Camden People's Theatre in January 2020.
+It has been supported by CPT, Spot On Lancashire and Arts Council England.

 Past tour dates